jordansissel/experiments/ruby/time-formatting-is-slow/README.md

 # Time sucks.

 I was profiling Logstash throughput and saw lots of time being spent in time formatting (generating an ISO8601 timestamp for events).
+The specific code is here: [logstash/time.rb](https://github.com/logstash/logstash/blob/ca10d8a6352b9bf7b69a8f0a977df0aa3b01f395/lib/logstash/time.rb#L15-19)

-Comment out the time formatting, and it speeds up by 6x.
+I commented-out the time formatting, and it speeds up by like 6x.
 Hmm..
 Need a better way to format time, or I need to switch to another time format.

-Data from time format experiments are below the conclusion
+Experiment time!

 ## Conclusions